ZacMossHK/CV/README.md

 I learned to code after meeting software engineers working remote while on a rock climbing trip in Thailand.
 I loved the sound of a career that allowed so much flexibility!
 When I returned I entered lockdown and immediately started a course on Codecademy.
 I’ve been hooked ever since.

-## Why Hire Me?

-***I love to be challenged:*** After my first online course I wanted a project that would flex my new coding skills.
-I wrote a script that would interact with one of my favourite websites, a database of rock climbs from around the world.
-It didn't have a public API so I learned how to scrape the site using Selenium to render dynamically loading pages and BeautifulSoup, a library for parsing a page's DOM, and converted the data into a leaderboard for who had completed the most climbs in an area.
-This proved popular with my climbing friends who are very competitive!

-***Not afraid to fail:*** In my last group project at Makers we had two weeks to develop an app from scratch.
-We decided on a bill-splitting app for working out group meal costs in restaurants.
-For an added challenge, I suggested we make it a mobile app and write it in React Native - neither of which I had any experience with!
-This paid off when we finished with an iOS app that we could deploy through Expo.

-***Calm under pressure:*** I am used to keeping it together in high-stress situations.
-I have worked in special effects teams on film and tv productions working with fire and water effects where mistakes could have consequences of serious injury.
-As a climbing photographer I would be responsible for my own safety while abseiling, hanging in mid-air on a rope while taking photos of professional climbers and athletes - sometimes only getting one attempt to get the shot!

-***I’m always working on something:*** If I’m not developing my own projects (just ask me what I’m working on at the moment), you can find me [solving kata on Code Wars where I have a 3 kyu rating](https://www.codewars.com/users/ZacMoss).

 ## Projects

 | Name                         | Description       | Tech/tools        |